mzmine/mzmine_documentation/docs/workflows/imsworkflow/ion-mobility-data-processing-workflow.md

 ## Feature detection workflows

-Ion mobility data can be processed in MZmine 3 in two ways.
+Ion mobility data can be processed in mzmine in two ways.
 The first few steps are different for the two workflows (see below).

 1. [LC-IMS-MS workflow via **ADAP Chromatogram builder and IMS expander** **(